-Is land still able to be in use when a wind farm is present?
+Is land still able to be used when wind turbines are present?

 How long does it take for a wind farm to be built?

-The entirety of the lease contract outlines a length of 2 to 10 years for the option period and 30 to 50 years for development and operation phase.
+The entirety of a wind lease contract generally outlines a length of 2-10 years for the option period, and 30-50 years for development and operation phase.
+However, wind lease lengths vary across the country and are completely negotiable with the wind developer.

 What does commission look like once a wind farm lease has been secured?